 “I am for doing good to the poor, but I differ in opinion of the means.
 I think the best way of doing good to the poor, is not making them easy in poverty, but leading or driving them out of it.
 In my youth I travelled much, and I observed in different countries, that the more public provisions were made for the poor, the less they provided for themselves, and of course became poorer.
 And, on the contrary, the less was done for them, the more they did for themselves, and became richer.” –Benjamin Franklin

 The ability to impose direct taxes to support a welfare state was anathema to our Founders and the Essential Liberty they fought so hard to secure for their posterity.

 Of government welfare programs, Madison wrote, “I cannot undertake to lay my finger on that article of the Constitution which granted a right to Congress of expending, on objects of benevolence, the money of their constituents. … Charity is no part of the legislative duty of the government.”

 Article 1, Section 8 of our Constitution certainly did not give Congress the authority to collect taxes for banking, mortgage and automaker bailouts, or to subsidize production or service sectors like health care, or to fund education and retirement, or to issue tens of thousands of earmarks for special interest “pork” projects.

-Nor is Congress authorized to institute countless conditions for the redistribution of wealth in its 20-volume, 14,000-page Tax Code, or to impose millions of regulations on everything from carbon emissions to toilet water volume.
+Nor is Congress authorized to institute countless conditions for the redistribution of wealth in its more than 72,500 page Tax Code, or to impose millions of regulations on everything from carbon emissions to toilet water volume.